addyosmani/timing.js/README.md

 timing.js
 =========

-User Timing API measurement helpers
+> The User Timing API provides a mechanism you can use to instrument your web application to identify where your application is spending its time.
+Timing.js is a very small set of helpers for working with the data exposed by the API.

 ## Usage